scrim-network/BRICK/README.md

 ### To reproduce the work of Wong, Bakker et al., 2017 (model description paper)

 1. Checkout the model codes.
 Specifically, the `BRICKms` branch reproduces the model description paper.
+(Note that the `master` branch does not include many of these experimental codes, and that the `BRICKms` branch will not be supported long-term here.)
 ~~~~
 git clone https://github.com/scrim-network/BRICK.git
 git checkout BRICKms